 Grey-ware ceramics, featuring a cylindrical body decorated with incised zoomorphic images and perforated, lugged handles, were widely yielded from ancient Elam.
-They are believed to have been Iranian imports and to have been executed in Susa (an important archaeological site of the ancient Elamite culture), from which a wide variety of archaeological material was excavated in support of enlightening the comprehension of the Elamite civilisation.
-During the broad chronological time span, within which the Elamite Kingdom flourished, the term of the Old Elamite period has been coined to particularly refer to a period from circa 2600 to 1500 BC, where, Mesopotamian, Iranian stylistic exchanges and cultural influences took place.
+They are believed to have been executed in Susa (an important archaeological site of the ancient Elamite culture), from which a wide variety of archaeological material was excavated in support of enlightening the comprehension of the Elamite civilisation.
+During the broad chronological time span, within which the Elamite Kingdom flourished, the term of the Old Elamite period has been coined to particularly refer to a period from circa 2600 to 1500 BC, where, Mesopotamian stylistic exchanges and cultural influences took place.

 Old Elamite Vessel with Water-Bird and Sun-Disk Decoration